No Meat Athlete? - Page 2

 Professional Ironman triathlete, and two-time Canadian 50K Ultra Marathon Champ Brendan Brazier of North Vancouver, British Columbia, has been vegan—someone who eats an animal-product-free diet, including all meat and dairy—for 21 years.
 When Brazier began eating a whole-foods, plant-based diet, he says, “It made a huge difference.
 I was able to train more and recover faster.”

-Scott Jurek, an elite ultrarunner and the U.S. 24-hour record-holder, who has been a vegan since 1999, agrees.
+Scott Jurek, an elite ultrarunner and the former U.S. 24-hour record-holder, who has been a vegan since 1999, agrees.
 “A balanced plant-based diet provides my body with an abundance of anti-oxidants, phytonutrients, enzymes, whole unprocessed macronutrients and micronutrients, which are critical for repair and recovery,” says Jurek.
 “Recovery is faster too, minimizing injuries and optimizing performance.”

 Jurek and Brazier’s improved recovery claims match up with academic research.
 A 1995 study in the Annals of Nutrition and Metabolism found that vegetarians had significantly higher plasma levels of essential antioxidants including vitamin C, beta-carotene and vitamin A.

 Susan Levin, director of nutrition education at Physicians Committee for Responsible Medicine, claims that most Americans consume about 110 grams of protein per day, roughly twice the federal government’s recommendation.
 Of those 110 grams, about 75 come from animal proteins.
 Such high protein intakes have been associated with chronic diseases like osteoporosis, cancer and coronary artery disease.